Taewoo0927/ELEX7620-Signal-Processing-Filter/README.md

 ## Purpose
 Design and implement a second-order low-pass Sallen-Key active filter to attenuate high-frequency noise.

-## Steps
-1. **Simulation**:
-   - Use LTSpice to verify calculations and circuit functionality.

-2. **Experimental Validation**:
-   - Build the circuit and measure performance using an oscilloscope.

-3. **Data Analysis**:
-   - Analyze measured vs. ideal values in MATLAB Live Script.

 ## Design Notes
 - **Cutoff Frequency**:
   Set to 4000 Hz based on Nyquist theorem and MSP432 ADC (12 kHz) sampling rate.